1st November 2017 by Jess

 Potassium is necessary for good nerve and muscle function as well as for maintaining a healthy balance of fluids in the body.
 The potassium in bananas can help prevent muscle cramps after exercise.

-Bananas are also rich in fiber, copper, vitamin B6 and vitamin C.
+Bananas are also rich in fibre, copper, vitamin B6 and vitamin C.

 Origin: India, Iran, Turkey, Israel, Spain, Chile, Peru, South Africa